 Parental participation in GWSI is essential to the success of the Suzuki approach.
-Parents are expected to attend lessons with their children and help them to prepare for the next day’s classes.
-Participation in any music enrichment class and individual master classes up to the age of 13 is mandatory.
-Efforts will be made to avoid scheduling simultaneous individual lessons for siblings except for those ages 13 and under to ensure their active participation.
+Parents are encouraged to attend lessons with their children and help them to prepare for the next day’s classes.
+Given the online environment, parents should monitor their children ages 13 and under to ensure their active participation.

 What to Expect